genai-personalization/genai-personalization.github.io/pages/genaiper2024/call-for-papers.md

 - Dual submission policy: This workshop welcomes ongoing and unpublished work but will also accept papers that are under review or have recently been accepted at other venues.

 ### FAQ
-- Can previously published paper be submitted to the workshop?:
-- Can I submit work that is currently under review elsewhere?
+- Q: Can I submit work that is currently under review elsewhere?
+  - A: Yes.
+- Q: Will the workshop papers be included in the KDD'24 proceeding?
-- How to access the workshop on the day of the event:
+  - A: No, so submitting to the workshop conforms to the dual submission policy.
-- What is the page limit for submissions?
-- Are there any specific formatting guidelines for submissions?
-- How should supplementary materials be submitted?
-- Where can I submit my paper?
+- Q: I'm from industry, how should I maintain anonymity?
+  - A: The author's information should be fully anonymized for double-blind review.
+However, it's acceptable to explicitly refer in the paper to the companies or organizations that provided datasets, hosted experiments or deployed solutions.
+- Q: Can previously published papers be submitted to the workshop?
+  - A: Yes, though we only encourage very recent and relevant papers.

 ### Invited speakers:
 - Ed Chi, Google DeepMind